Healthcare Professionals

 It really does help.

-What’s Important: Advocacy Priorities for 2012
+Advocacy Priorities for 2013

 The GBS/CIDP Foundation International has been and continues to be very concerned about the health care reform law (Affordable Care Act – ACA) passed in 2010.
 Many of its’ parts have been implemented yet many more very critical components have not.